twosixlabs/armory/docs/configuration_files.md

   }
 `sysconfig` [Object]
   {
-    docker_image: [String] Docker image name and tag to run scenario in
+    docker_image: [String or null] Docker image name and tag to run scenario in
     external_github_repo: [String or null] External github repository to download and place on PYTHONPATH within container
     gpus: [String]: Which GPUs should the docker container have access to. "all" or comma sperated list (e.g. "1,3")
     use_gpu: [Boolean]: Boolean to run container as nvidia-docker with GPU access